YuseiNozaki/flash-experiment/README.md

 # flash-experiment

 ## overview

 This code used in university flash experiment.

-Calculate constant a,b of regression line.
+Calculate the constant a of regression line from csv format data.